PedroNhamirre/react-color-picker/README.md

 # Color Picker App (React + Vite)

 This is a simple color picker app built with Vite.
+I used it as learning project

 ## Prerequisites